hoodsr/hoodsr.github.io/_portfolio/birdseyeview.md

     image_alt: "USC Logo"
     text: "Research Assistant"
   - title: "Responsibilities"
-    text: "I redesigned the system from the network up to allow for more robust communication, tag tracking, and effective navigation.
-I implemented cooperative localization and scaled ORB-SLAM 2 to provide pose estimates of the UAV."
+    text: "Redesigned the system from the network up to allow for more robust communication, tag tracking, and effective navigation.
+Implemented cooperative localization and scaled ORB-SLAM 2 to provide pose estimates of the UAV."
 gallery:
   - url: birds-eye-slides-2.png
     image_path:  birds-eye-slides-2-th.png